pubkey/rxdb/orga/before-next-major.md

 Steps:
 - make hashing async [DONE]
-- Add toggle for crypto.subtle.digest
+- Add toggle for crypto.subtle.digest [DONE]

 It is [faster](https://measurethat.net/Benchmarks/Show/6371/0/sha256-js) and more secure and we have a smaller build size.